Apogee Scholarship Fund

 1

-Once submitted, Apogee will pre-verify your taxpayer information with the Department of Revenue for accuracy.
+Once submitted, Apogee will pre-verify your taxpayer information with the Department of Revenue (DOR) for accuracy.
 Assuming everything is good to go, Apogee will submit your taxpayer information to the DOR on the first business day of 2026.
 The DOR will mail you a copy of your approval letter in mid-January 2026.
 Apogee will email you correspondence related to your approved amount, due date, and payment instructions around this time as well.

 2